 A 457(b) retirement plan is a tax-advantaged deferred compensation retirement plan available to qualifying physicians through their workplace.
 The 457 refers to the section of IRS code that formulated the plan and dictates the rules and regulations, including its tax advantages.
 One of the key questions that doctors on our online physician communities will ask if someone asks about whether they should contribute to a 457b retirement plan is whether the plan is a governmental plan or a non-governmental plan, as the recommendations in each situation may vary significantly.
 Understanding the differences between governmental and non-governmental 457(b) retirement plans is key to understanding whether these are the right plans for you.
 In this article, we’ll discuss the types of 457 plans, pros and cons of these plans, and key distinctions between the types of 457 plans, including distribution and taxation rules.

-Disclaimers/Disclosures: As always, you should consult appropriate expertise before taking action based on this content, which is not individualized to your personal situation and can not be guaranteed to be accurate or up to date.
+Disclaimer: Our content is for generalized educational purposes.
+While we try to ensure it is accurate and updated, we cannot guarantee it.
+Rules/laws can change frequently.
+We are not formal financial, legal, or tax professionals and do not provide individualized advice specific to your situation.
+You should consult these as appropriate and/or do your own due diligence before making decisions based on this page.
 While we have attempted to explain this to the best of our ability, we are not accountants and this is complex information that can be misinterpreted or unclear.
 To learn more, visit our disclaimers and disclosures.

 Quick Links